 A good sewing machine is a much-needed companion to the best Cricut machines, as you can cut your cloth accurately and speedily and then begin stitching.
-Take a look at the best Cricut accessories, these are perfect to use with one of the sewing machines listed below.
+Brother not only make great sewing machines (there a some in my list below) but the company also manufacturers one of the best craft machines, read our Brother ScanNCut review.

 A top sewing machine can be mechanical, electronic or computerised, and as you would expect the better the technology the greater the price.
 When choosing one of our best sewing machines are right for you ask yourself these questions: